Koverse/documentation/docs/source/dev/analytics/pyspark_transform.rst

 The init() function is where the parameters object is delivered, that contains the values users have specified in the Koverse UI for this Transform.

 The execute() function is passed a context object that contains the input data sets users have specified using the Koverse UI.
-Each input data set is available as both an RDD of Python dicts, and as a DataFrame, and are retrieve from the inputRdds and inputDataFrames fields respectively.
+Each input data set is available as both an RDD of Python dicts, and as a DataFrame, and are retrieved from the inputRdds and inputDataFrames fields respectively.
 The context object also contains a reference to the SparkContext and SQLContext.

 The structure of the context object passed is as follows::